 A workaround for the poor bioavailability of food-derived choline is to supplement with it instead.
 Note that choline supplements are also not the same.
 Cheap types of choline such as those that come in bitartrate and citrate forms have poor bioavailability.
 For better absorption, go with Citicoline and Alpha GPC.
 You’ll get the best results from choline if you stack it along with your primary nootropic.
 Note that choline supplementation can give some users a fishy odor and too much of it can cause depression.

 This is one of the most popular nootropics around.
 One of the reasons for its popularity is its potency, which many believe to be approximately 1,000 times stronger than piracetam.
-Due to its potency, even first-time users of Noopept notice its immediate effects such as sudden mental clarity and increased visual clarity.
+Due to its potency, even first-time users notice the immediate Noopept benefits such as sudden mental clarity and increased visual clarity.
 Some describe the “rush” as seeing the world via a VGA monitor and then suddenly shifting to a high-definition screen.